Polymath-REU-Explorer-Director/webVis/README.md

 # webVis
 A CoffeeScript-based client-side web-app which aids in playing the Explorer-Director game online.
+Demo can be found [here](https://polymath-reu-explorer-director.github.io/webVis/)